We may get a small commission if you buy something through a link in our posts.

 But… once you understand how the tool works, it all makes sense.
-And then it’s just a matter of setting up your desired lead groups and opt-in forms, and watch your email list grow, fast.
+And then it’s just a matter of setting up your desired lead groups and opt-in forms and watching your email list grow, fast.

 Also, once you’ve purchased a Thrive Leads license, they’ll send you a series of emails to help you set up your campaigns.
 These emails + tutorials are super helpful.

 Oh, one more thing.
 Thrive Leads also includes a powerful A/B testing module.
-But I’m ashamed to say that I haven’t given this module a good try yet, so I can’t say too much about it.
-Silly, I know.
+But I’m embarrassed to say that I haven’t given this module a good try yet, so I can’t say too much about it.

-Overall, I find that Thrive Leads is by far the best choice when it comes to list building for your WordPress blog, looking at features, stability, user interface, and pricing.
+Overall, I find that Thrive Leads is by far the best choice when it comes to list-building for your WordPress blog, considering the features it offers, the stability of the plugin, the friendly user interface, and the competitive pricing.

 |Thrive Leads is a powerful list building tool for WordPress, offering a comprehensive set of different types of opt-in forms with unlimited design options.
 There is a learning curve involved, but once you get through that it’s an easy to maintain and stable plugin with great reporting features.